Port of Maui

 Honolulu, Maui, Hilo, Kauai, Kauai, Moorea, Bora Bora, Tahiti

 Where You're Docked

 Depending on your itinerary, you'll either dock at Kahului Harbor in north Maui or anchor off Lahaina on the island's west side.

 If you anchor off Lahaina, you'll tender to a pier right in front of Pioneer Inn, one of the oldest accommodations in Maui.
 From there, you can begin exploring Front Street -- a hub for shops, restaurants and activities/tour providers -- on foot.
-Call a taxi, or rent a car if you wish to explore other parts of the island.
+Call a taxi, rent a car or take a tour if you wish to explore other parts of the island.

 Maui is a very safe place to vacation, and violent crime is rare.
 However, car break-ins occur regularly.
 Do not leave anything in your vehicle, especially cameras, shopping bags or other easy-to-grab items.

 Maui offers little in the way of public transportation, and while you may call for a cab, it's not an effective way to tour the island.
 It's best to rent a car to see the island's most visited attractions; try Discount Hawaii Car Rental for the best rates.

 If docking at Kahului, take a complimentary car rental shuttle bus to nearby Kahului Airport (about a five-minute ride) to rent a vehicle from Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National or Thrifty.
 If your cruise ship overnights there and you'd like to keep your car, there's free parking right across from the tour bus pickup area outside the terminal, but it's small and will be filled up if you get back late.
 Other options include airport parking for a fee or leaving your car in the Maui Mall parking lot overnight.